Here’s our tale of How We Escaped The Frozen North…

 We’ve been living in Cayo ever since.
-It’s now more than six years.
+It’s now more than eight years.

 One of my favorite things about being in Belize is the other expats.
 We’re all a little quirky.
 We’re all different, a little off in our own ways, but we have one big, important thing in common.
 We all left home, left the States, to come somewhere completely new.
 It’s no small thing.
 It’s a pretty amazing and cool thing.
 And it definitely creates a bond.